SolaceDev/maas-docs-online/docs/group_howto/ght_client_certs.rst

 Before starting this tutorial make sure you have:

-* A messaging service on an Enterprise Plan (Kilo, Giga, Mega and Tera)
+* A messaging service of the Enterprise service type
 * OpenSSL tools installed
 * MQTT.fx tool installed